 There were many highlights from the performance with the crowd crooning along to “This Is Not A Love Song” excitedly jumping around to “Idea of You”, fans shouting song requests with Eric responding by singing acapella a medley of hits, to Eric Nam serenading the crowd with his debut song, “Heaven’s Door” while handing out roses.
 Eric Nam has many talents and reminded Australia why he is one of the best in the business.
 Charming, clever, charismatic, Eric Nam is an all-round performer and one of those people that make you truly believe they could not be doing anything else in life career-wise than what they are doing right now.

-I don’t think I’ve seen a crowd before so warm, friendly and genuinely supportive towards a solo artist the way that the crowd supported Eric Nam in Melbourne last night, but then again this is K-Pop, a whole different animal where the K-Pop community are a family.
-But it would also be hard to leave an Eric Nam show without floating away with that mushy feeling of joy regardless.
+I don’t think I’ve seen a crowd before so warm, friendly, and genuinely supportive towards a solo artist the way that the crowd supported Eric Nam in Melbourne last night.
+But then again, this is K-Pop – a whole different animal where the K-Pop community are a family.
+It would also be hard to leave an Eric Nam show without floating away with that mushy feeling of joy, regardless.